Jhowillies/pdf-merge/README.md

 python pdf-merge.py
 ```

-The output should now be in the `output` folder and titled `results.pdf`
+The output should now be in the `output` folder and titled `output.pdf`